Transformation CMH Quick Facts

 A new patient care wing is being built on the west side of the existing hospital.
 Once completed, this new wing will be approximately 240 000 sq. feet in size, which is much larger than the size of a typical big box store.
 After we move in, about 150 000 sq. feet of existing space in Wing B of the hospital will be renovated to meet new hospital standards.
 If there is a development that might affect people accessing the hospital because of construction, the hospital will use local media, its website and social media (Facebook, Twitter) to inform the public.

 How much will a new building cost?

 The cost to build the new patient care wing and renovate the existing one will be $187 million.

 How much does the community have to fundraise for the new hospital?

 As with any new public building that is built in Ontario, the community helps pay part of the costs.
 Typically, the province pays for the majority of these costs (90% construction) and the community pays for a portion, plus 100% of the equipment and furniture that will be put into the building.
 The good news is we are not starting from nothing.
-The One Voice, One Vision campaign raised over $7.5 million and there are contributions from the City of Cambridge and the region of Waterloo for about $14 million dollars.
+The One Voice, One Vision campaign raised about $10 million and there are contributions from the City of Cambridge and the Region of Waterloo for about $14 million dollars.
 Both these generous contributions are part of a $50 million "TransformationCMH" campaign.